AChepurnoi/raft-kotlin/README.md

 ## ⛳️ Points to improve
-*This is not production ready implementaton and most likely there are some amount of hidden bugs*
+*This is not production ready implementaton and very likely there are bugs*

 * Refactoring
 * Revisit `@Volatile` and Mutex usages